 As the work begins, I sense how life was meant to be for you, that is, what your true path through this world would have been had you not been redirected by life circumstances.
 As our work progresses, we get to see how your true path can be made accessible.
 This does not involve an actual plan or set of goals.
 Rather, it involves a shared intuitive glimpsing of the Truth that is you, a vision of your potential, which will inspire the process, whether it lasts for a few sessions or several years.

 I will listen to you.
-Deeply listening is a very potent process, working to corrected for all those times in your formative years when you needed patient, selfless, and compassionate attention but did not receive it.
+Deeply listening is a very potent process, serving to correct for all those times in your formative years when you needed patient, selfless, and compassionate attention but did not receive it.